BaoBao0926/CMU-10714-DL-System-Course-Project/README.md

 └── fused_layer.py       # define the fused layer

 needle/ops
-└── ops_fused.py         # defien the fused ops, which should be replaced into C++
+└── ops_fused.py         # define the fused ops, which should be replaced into C++

 ```